 Having more opportunities to interact with people outside the company, Ishikawa decided to obtain a curator qualification.
 I obtained my qualification when I was over 50 years old.

-In 2012, when NOMURA celebrated its 120th anniversary, he joined the company history editing department and learned more about the company's history.
-Since then, at the request of the human resources and general affairs departments, I have been regularly speaking about the history of NOMURA to mid-career employees and external executives.
-Our goal is to "create fans of NOMURA."
+In 2012, during NOMURA Co.,Ltd. 120th anniversary, I joined the company history compilation department, gaining an even deeper understanding of the company's history.
+Since then, I have been regularly asked by the Human Resources and General Affairs departments to share the history of NOMURA Co.,Ltd. with newly hired employees and external directors.
+My goal is to "create fans of NOMURA Co.,Ltd."

 I have worked in the resource room for a long time and have met many people.
 The words we exchange and the connections we make are the treasures of life.
 Words like ``Thank you'' and ``Thank you for helping me'' gave me the most encouragement.
 After participating in the Expo Research Group, I was asked to write a 20,000-word paper, which turned out to be more than I expected.
 I'm so grateful.

-Compared to when I first joined as a part-time worker, NOMURA has become much more like a company.
-However, each person has a unique individuality, and that respect will always remain the same.
-I will continue to work with pride as a fan of NOMURA."
+Compared to when I first joined as a part-timer, NOMURA Co.,Ltd. has become a much more established company.
+However, the fact that each individual has a strong personality and that this is respected remains unchanged.
+I will continue to work with pride as a fan of NOMURA Co.,Ltd.."

 *The contents are as of December 2023.